IFB-ElixirFr/katacoda-scenarios/ifb-unix/session04/step-Output_of_command.md

-## Output of an Unix command
+## Output of a Unix command

-By default, as you have seen so far, the result of an Unix command is printed on screen.
+By default, as you have seen so far, the result of a Unix command is printed on screen.

 For example, we extract the genomic location for the gene-SAOUHSC_00079 from the `belebele.bed` file with the `grep`command :
 First, check you have access to the `belebele.bed` file with the `ls` command and next, extract the location: